Aaron Ben-Zion ibn Alamani

 Aaron Ben-zion ibn Alamani was an Egyptian Dayyan, or judge, and prominent Jew of Alexandria in the twelfth century.
 His family name probably means al-Umani, or "the man of Oman" (Judah ha-Levi, "Diwan," ed.
 Harkavy, p.
 180; Steinschneider, "Jew.
 Quart.
 Rev." xi.
 486).
 His father, whose name was Joshua, was, it seems, a physician of some repute.
 It was at Aaron's house that Judah ha-Levi lived while in Alexandria; and the poet is extravagant in the praise of his friend, who, to judge from the titles given him, must have been a man of importance.
-Two of Ha-Levi's poems are addressed to Aaron: one of them he sent with a letter in rimed prose, which letter is included in the "Diwan."
+Two of Ha-Levi's poems are addressed to Aaron: one of them he sent with a letter in rhymed prose, which letter is included in the "Diwan."
 Ha-Levi also mentions Aaron in a letter which he sent from Damietta to Samuel Nagid.